Key Takeaways:

 DISC stands for Dominant, Influential, Stable, and Compliant characteristics.
 These are the terms used to differentiate the types of prospects.
 The technique enables you to assess how a person perceives the world around them and how to react to it.
 It helps in closing sales deals better.

-The DISC model describes four main personality types: Dominance, Influence, Steadiness and Conscientiousness.
-Everyone is a mixture of each style and most people tend to fall into one or two main DISC style quadrants.
-It helps in targetting the sales prospects and achieve organizational goals.
+The DISC model describes four main personality types: Dominance, Influence, Steadiness, and Conscientiousness.
+Everyone is a mixture of each style, and most people tend to fall into one or two main DISC style quadrants.
+It helps in targeting the sales prospects and achieving organizational goals.

 Every profile requires a certain attention to detail.
 With a dominant "red", you have to get to the point and be precise.
 With an influential "yellow", you have to be open and friendly while taking your time to talk.
 With a stable "green," you have to adapt to your pace and not rush towards closing a deal.
 Finally, with a conformist "blue", you have to be neat and rigorous, while paying extra attention to prospective needs.